teamniteo/handbook/3_Development/design.md

 ### Wireframe

-Product Owner and Marketing talk about the goals of the application or website.
+Project lead and marketing talk about the goals of the application or website.
 They will outline the first content and explain the requirements to the designers and the creation of a wireframe model will be the result (a monochrome sketch).
 A Mockup is a wireframe with more detail and is only done when such detail is required (usually for sales pages).

 ### Design Mockup

 A mood board (a collage consisting of images and text) is created to enable collaboration on the style of the product.
 Once a consensus is reached, the details of the wireframe and mood board are captured in a graphical design mockup.
-The final version will be approved by the Product Owner and the process moves on to implementing the design.
+The final version will be approved by the project lead and the process moves on to implementing the design.

 ### Implementation